ryanbarry/httpd/README.md

 Since I work on a Mac mainly, the initial implementation of the event loop is based on [Kqueue][4].
-I hope to add a suitable Linux event interface as well, probably [Epoll][5] but that will come later.
+I hope to add a suitable Linux event interface as well, probably [Epoll][5], but that will come later.
 I decided not to use a premade event loop library like [libev][6] because that is one of the most interesting parts of this project for me.

-For HTTP parsing, I am using Ryan Dahl's [http-parser][7] library since it is small, easy to use, and parsing HTTP isn't all that interesting.
+For HTTP parsing, I am using Ryan Dahl's [http-parser][7] library since it is small, easy to use, and parsing HTTP is boring.

 Roadmap
 -------